-Dale N. Schumacher, M.D. is an Executive Consultant and President of the Rockburn Institute, a Maryland nonprofit health services research and consulting organization established in 1979 that provides quantitative support to healthcare organizations.
+Dale N. Schumacher, MD, MPH, MEd, is an Executive Consultant and President of the Rockburn Institute, a Maryland nonprofit health services research and consulting organization established in 1979 that provides quantitative support to healthcare organizations.
 Previously he served Long Island Health Network as its external Quality Compliance Officer as it implemented its clinical integration program.

 Dual Eligibles – As part of a team, we completed a major Medicare dual eligible project for the Maryland Department of Health and Mental Hygiene.
 We developed the framework for a Duals ACO including data flow and projections of payment impacts on hospitals and physicians.
 We conducted spillover analyses that enhanced the expected savings.
 These analyses were conducted at the County level.

 Dr. Schumacher has been responsible for annual quality reports for healthcare systems; development and implementation of quality dashboards; award-winning clinical evidence-based medicine effectiveness programs; monitoring improvement associated with hospital length of stay, readmission rates, mortality rates, and cost reduction; disease-specific improvement programs (e.g., CABG, pneumonia, AMI); pay for performance programs; analyses of Dartmouth Medicare data; interfacing information systems, quality professionals, and clinical department chairs; leading senior management teams; advising hospitals and physicians on clinical integration initiatives; and chairing various governance committees.